Joseph R. Binzer: Resignation and legacy

 Binzer submitted his resignation as auxiliary bishop of Cincinnati to Pope Francis in late April 2020.
 At that time, Binzer was age 65, ten years below the mandatory retirement age of 75.
 On May 7, 2020, the pope accepted it.
 Binzer issued a public apology that said he had tendered his resignation after a Vatican investigation concluded that his handling of Drew's case had "a negative impact on the trust and faith" of the people of the archdiocese.

 A year after his resignation as auxiliary bishop, Binzer was assigned as pastor at Corpus Christi Parish in Mt.
 Healthy, Ohio, and St. John Neumann Parish in Springfield Township, Ohio.
+Since July 2022, Binzer has served as pastor of Good Shepherd Parish in Montgomery, Ohio.